helmetjs/helmetjs.github.io/docs/hpkp/index.md

 Helmet's HPKP module will set the `Public-Key-Pins` header.

 **Warning: be very careful when using this**—you can easily make a mistake and cause problems.
-[Chrome intends to drop support for HPKP in Chrome 69.](https://github.com/helmetjs/hpkp/issues/14)
+Chrome has dropped support for this.

 You can use this module as part of Helmet: